ninjaaron/easyproc/README.rst

 ``suprocess.run()`` with *universal_newlines* turned on, and all additional kwargs passed along to Popen.
 As with ``subprocess.run()`` it returns as ``CompletedProcess`` instance.
-The only difference is that stdout and stderr attributes are ProcOutput instances (see below) instead of byte-strings.
+The only difference is that stdout and stderr attributes are ProcStream instances (see below) instead of byte-strings.
 Note that the "timeout" parameters is broken in python 2.